-Nominees will be evaluated and selected based on the following three criteria, which will be weighted equally by the selection committees.
+Candidates are evaluated and selected based on the following three criteria, which are weighted equally by the agency-specific selection committees.

 - Academic excellence, as demonstrated by past academic results and by transcripts, awards and distinctions.

 - Research potential, as demonstrated by the candidates research history, his/her interest in discovery, the proposed research and its potential contribution to the advancement of knowledge in the field, the potential benefit to Canadians, and any anticipated outcomes.

 - Leadership (potential and demonstrated ability), as defined by the following qualities:

 - Personal achievement: